Add to your Claude Code skills

 by Cranot

-Architectural intelligence layer for AI coding agents — structural graph, architecture governance, multi-agent orchestration, vulnerability mapping.
-94 commands, 26 languages, 100% local.
+Architectural intelligence layer for AI coding agents.
+Structural graph, architecture governance, multi-agent orchestration, vulnerability mapping.
+139 commands, 101 MCP tools, 26 languages, 100% local.

 # Add to your Claude Code skills